Chaste/Chaste.github.io/site/content/docs/dev-guides/_index.md

 - [External Developer Guide](external-developer-guide): Helpful resources for external users of development versions of Chaste.
 - [Fixing Memory Testing](fixing-memory-testing): Notes on fixing memory leaks.
-- [Repository Access](access-code-repository): Access to the Chaste repository for non-core developers.
 - [Time Stepping Algorithms](time-stepping): Notes on time stepping algorithms.
 - [Using Debug Macros](using-debug-macros): A guide on using the debug macros in Chaste.